offical-atsch16/offical-atsch16/README.md

 - ☕️ I like working with microcontrollers and Arduino
 - 🤖 Exploring AI-powered development
 - 🛠️ Building private projects and experiments
-- 💻 Working with TypeScript & JavaScript
+- 💻 Working with TypeScript & Python
 - 👨‍💻 Making **@cursor** and **@vscode** better

 ---